 FREE for SOM Members (please log in on the SOM website first).

 FREE for SOM Members (please log in on the SOM website).
-You will then be sent a link to register on the Adobe Connect Webinar platform.
+You will then be sent the join link.